 Grant W. Sherritt was born in Trail County, North Dakota where he grew up on a Shorthorn Cattle and Yorkshire Swine Farm.
 He served three years in the United States Navy during World War II.
-Grant attended North Dakota University for one and a half years, received his Bachelors Degree from Iowa State University in Animal Husbandry, his Masters Degree in Animal Science from the University of Illinois, and his PhD in Animal Science from Penn State years.
-He served as swine coordinator in charge of the swine herd, carried out research in swine production and taught courses with an emphasis on swine production.
-His special interest was students and student advising.
+Grant attended North Dakota University for one and a half years, received his Bachelors Degree from Iowa State University in Animal Husbandry, his Masters Degree in Animal Science from the University of Illinois, and his PhD in Animal Science from Penn State advising.
 He served as coordinator for students and as Block and Bridal advisor.

+Grant served on the faculty of Penn State for 37 years.
+He served as swine coordinator in charge of the swine herd, carried out research in swine production and taught courses with an emphasis on swine duction.
+His special interest was students and student